 With kids in the mix, renovation choices can get a little more complicated.
 We’re often asked what is the most family friendly or best flooring for kids?
 Today, there are many options that combine beauty with durability.
 No longer do you have to have to sacrifice style for practicality.

 We are here to answer your questions and showcase some of our best options.
-Join us as we run through our favorite materials that will stand the test of time as well as any challenges your kids and pets can throw at them.
+Join us as we run through our favorite materials that will stand the test of time as well as any challenges your kids can throw at them.

 Carpet is a great option for when you are looking to warm up a room.
 It’s comfortable, durable and soft underfoot.
 Wall to wall carpeting can help prevent slips, insulate against cold and sound, and provide a little extra cushioning when it comes to avoiding accidental falls.
 Our carpets come in a variety of textures, color and piles, in loop and plush styles.
 While carpet is durable, it’s best in lower traffic areas, like bedrooms and offices where dirt from the outside is at a minimum.
-Darker colors can hide stains and spills and provide a soft landing-space for kiddos to play.
-While carpet does tend to trap allergens and pet dander, a weekly vacuum and yearly deep cleaning is really all the maintenance it needs.
+Darker colors can hide stains and spills and provide a soft landing-space for pets and kiddos to play.
+While carpet does tend to trap allergens and pet dander, a weekly vacuum is really all the maintenance it needs.

 Pros: Comes in a variety of styles, colors and textures.
 Easy to clean and soft underfoot.
 Great sound insulator

 Cons: Permanently installed.
 Can become matted over time and stained if not cared for properly.